Cybergate9/ZabbixPowershell/docs/MaaSScriptsDocumentation.md

 ### SetMaasCredentials

-This script will open a login dialog into to which you put your username and password (Zabbix authenticate in ARGH) and then it stores the resultant PSCredential object into MaaSCredentials.xml
+This script will open a login dialog into to which you put your username and password (Zabbix authenticates in ARGH) and then it stores the resultant PSCredential object into MaaSCredentials.xml in the current directory